bips-hb/ConNIS/README.md

 #> 12 dapB  1.54e-30            1
 ```

-Next, we re-run ConNIS with a smaller weight and apply again a the
+Next, we re-run ConNIS with a smaller weight value and apply again a the
 “Bonferroni” method.

 ``` r